 Tail displays

-Tail displays and fluke patterns Another telltale sign of a whale’s species is its tail displays and fluke patterns.
+Tail displays and fluke patterns are other telltale signs of a whale’s species is its tail displays and fluke patterns.
 Southern Right Whales have a broad and smooth tail fluke with a relatively straight trailing edge.
 They are less likely to lift their flukes out of the water when diving, making it slightly more challenging to observe their tail patterns.

 Dorsal fin and head shape